 Alamogordo is a medium-sized city located in the state of New Mexico.
-With a population of 30,753 people and ten constituent neighborhoods, Alamogordo is the ninth largest community in New Mexico.
+With a population of 30,898 people and 12 constituent neighborhoods, Alamogordo is the tenth largest community in New Mexico.

 Unlike some cities, Alamogordo isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Alamogordo are a mix of both white- and blue-collar jobs.
 Overall, Alamogordo is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Alamogordo who work in office and administrative support (17.12%), sales jobs (8.90%), and food service (7.37%).
+There are especially a lot of people living in Alamogordo who work in sales jobs (11.77%), management occupations (10.64%), and office and administrative support (9.98%).

-Alamogordo is a very ethnically-diverse city.
+Alamogordo is an extremely ethnically-diverse city.
 The people who call Alamogordo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alamogordo residents report their race to be White, followed by Black or African-American.
 Alamogordo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.56% of the city’s residents.
-Important ancestries of people in Alamogordo include English, Irish, Scottish, and Italian.
+People of Hispanic or Latino origin account for 35.05% of the city’s residents.
+Important ancestries of people in Alamogordo include German, Irish, English, Italian, and European.

 The most common language spoken in Alamogordo is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.